 The expanded reproduction – the surplus is partially invested for additional demand and max growth of economy is when whole surplus is invested.

 To get to a self-reproductive eco you need equal supply and demand.
-Any surplus over substistence consumption is absorbed by luxury goods.
+Any surplus over subsistence consumption is absorbed by luxury goods.

 Here enters Say’s rule: if supply and demand are equal in each sector (equilibrium), they must be equal on aggregate, but Marx doesn’t believe eco is in equilibrium, but that it moves in disequilibrium.